 - Log in to update your Marketplace application if COVID-19 impacts your income or household.
 You may be able to change your plan if certain situations apply.

-If I lost my job or experienced a reduction in hours due to COVID-19
+If I lost my job or experienced a reduction in hours

 - If your employer reduced the hours you work and you’re enrolled in a Marketplace plan: Update your application immediately within 30 days to report any household income changes.
 You may qualify for more savings than you’re getting now.
 Learn how to report changes.